 At the dawn of the 18th century, European countries and dominions fought the War of Spanish Succession because they feared France and Spain might unite under Philippe IV to form one country much too powerful.
 The war was also fought on three fronts in North America: Spanish Florida and the English colony of Carolina, the Atlantic Provinces of present day Canada AND in the land now called New York, New England and Québec.
 Indigenous peoples often fought the battles serving as proxies for the European powers.
-When it was finished, all parties except the indigenous peoples signed treaties together often called 'The Treaty of Utrecht".
+When it was finished, all parties except the indigenous peoples signed a treaty together often called 'The Treaty of Utrecht".

 "In 1712, Britain and France declared an armistice, and a final peace agreement was signed the following year.
 Under terms of the 1713Treaty of Utrecht, Britain gained Acadia (which they renamed Nova Scotia), sovereignty over Newfoundland, the Hudson Bay region, and the Caribbean island of St. Kitts.
 France recognized British suzerainty over the Iroquois, and agreed that commerce with Native Americans further inland would be open to all nations.
 It retained all of the islands in the Gulf of Saint Lawrence, including Cape Breton Island, and retained fishing rights in the area, including rights to dry fish on the northern shore of Newfoundland."Accessed form Wikipedia on September 9th, 2012 http://en.wikipedia.org/wiki/Queen_Anne%27s_War#cite_ref-Prowse223_27-0